 The Modern Lovers

 As of 2022, it’s been 50 years since The Modern Lovers recorded the immortal lines “goin’ faster miles an hour,” “gonna drive past the Stop & Shop” and “I’m in love with Massachusetts, 128 when it’s dark outside” on their seminal signature song “Roadrunner.”
-And even if that was the only track of theirs ever released, the band’s prestigious place in the protopunk pantheon would be perfectly protected.
+And even if that was the only track of theirs ever released, the band would be one of the most significant and influential acts in the protopunk pantheon.

 Ironically, though, frontman Jonathan Richman has said he doesn’t consider the Lovers’ self-titled 1976 release – recorded in April 1972 and including “Roadrunner” as the opening track – to be his debut.
 Instead, he’s said that he considers his first record to be 1976’s Jonathan Richman & The Modern Lovers, recorded that year with a different band and issued one month before the other album, over two years after the original lineup split.